emdupre/nha-ml-nimg/content/02-classification-example.md

 datasets.
 {cite}`Dadi_2019` showed that across many cohorts and clinical questions, the tangent kind should be preferred.

+Combining nilearn and scikit-learn can allow us to perform many (many) kinds of machine learning analyses, not just classification!
+We encourage you to explore the [Examples](http://nilearn.github.io/auto_examples/index.html) and [User Guides](http://nilearn.github.io/user_guide.html) on [the Nilearn website](http://nilearn.github.io) to learn more!

 ```{bibliography} references.bib
 :style: unsrt